understrap/understrap.github.io/docs/README.md

 # Introduction

 Welcome to Understrap.
 Understrap is a WordPress theme framework.
-It's based on Bootstrap 4 and the starter theme Underscores.
+It's based on Bootstrap 5 and the starter theme Underscores, from Automattic.
 All glued together by npm and Sass.

 You can use it as a starter theme itself and build your own design theme on top of it.
 Or you can use it as a parent theme framework and create your own child theme for Understrap.
 We recommend the second route in this documentation.